wschreyer/PENTrack/README.md

 If the file doesn't contain the keyword mater then the STL file will still be displayed in the output but the material will be given as MISSING_MATERIAL.
 Also, if the material is specified as NotUsed (case insensitive) then file will not be listed in the output.

-The output from the script is directed to standard out is meant to be copied into the geometry.in.
+The output from the script is directed to standard out is meant to be copied into the configuration file.
 The file also takes in two optional arguments:

 1. stlDirName - the relative path to the directory containing the STL files that are to be processed
 2. specialPathToSTL - specify this if you wish to append a prefix to the relative path of the STL files.
 This is useful if you are running the script in a location that has a different relative path to the STL directory in comparison to the location of the PENTrack executable.